The Award for impact created by the Nudge Global Impact Challenge participants

 6 Finalists —>

 Based on the Total Impact scores 2 finalists of the Nudge Global Impact Award are selected for each of the categories (social, environmental and technical innovation).
-In total, 6 finalists will be invited to join the Nudge Summit of the Nudge Global Impact award 2017 to pitch their Impact Plan.
+In total, 6 finalists will be invited to join the Nudge Summit, the second evening of the Nudge Global Impact Challenge, to pitch their Impact Plan.

 3 Categories —>